In-Home Supportive Services (IHSS)

 Once your needs for IHSS services are determined, you must hire someone, known as an independent provider, to provide those services.
 That person can be a family member or friend.
 The IHSS Public Authority maintains a registry list to help people find workers for their needs.

 The Help at Home Directory lists information on the whole range of home and community-based services available in San Mateo County.
+The Network of Care website also provides other resources for older adults and people with disabilites in San Mateo County.

 For information, advice and 24-hour emergency response,